 However, there may also be some people calling themselves therapists (like my guinea pigs) who don’t belong to any professional organization, That means that they don’t have any sort of requirements that they need to meet to qualify or keep current for their practice.

-There’s a wide range of different mental health support provider who aren’t members of a regulated profession.
+There’s a wide range of different mental health support providers who aren’t members of a regulated profession.
 Some are likely excellent at what they do, while others, not so much.
 While you can assume a certain level of background training and basic skill level with a regulated professional, when it comes to providers working in non-regulated fields, it’s more incumbent on you to do your research.

 Because this heterogeneous bunch isn’t using restricted titles, be prepared to take fancy-sounding titles with a grain of salt.
 I could call myself a Certified Professional Blogger, Adept Level III, and it might sound fancy, but it’s meaningless.
 It may be worth digging a bit deeper to find out where the title actually came from.